b3llyfish/fate-of-byzantium/docs/steam.md

 ﻿[h1] Fate Of Byzantium [/h1]
 Mod the aims to control Byzantium (and the Admin Government in general) following their post Roads to Power implementation.

+With this mod Byzantium should be:
+* a regional power that still poses a challenge to fight
+* unable to expand so freely in all directions
+* vulnerable to internal factions and invading realms

-There are two parts to this mod:
+There are two mains parts to this mod:
 * a new thematic struggle for Byzantium (can be disabled via game rules)
-* nerfs/tweaks/fixes to administrative governments
+* nerfs/tweaks/fixes to Administrative governments

 [h2] Key Details [/h2]
 * new Byzantine Struggle mechanic affecting the Byzantine's ability to wage war